Floobits/colab/notes.md

   dm-crypt

-streaming replication instead of periodic snapshotting
+streaming replication instead of periodic snapshotting do normal replication using colab protocol instead of http instead of doing get_bufs, join workspace & apply patches allow multiplexing of workspaces over one connection

 use symlink trick so that these are atomic if workspace is active, NEVER update from another colab server